 To start, here’s a suggested RACI that covers many of the major Microsoft Teams Direct Routing milestones:

-Implementing Microsoft Teams Direct Routing Responsibility Matrix
+Implementing Microsoft Phone System with Direct Routing Responsibility Matrix

 This RACI assumes you will use a 3rd party provider for your enterprise voice solution.
 If you’re planning on going at it alone you can simply implement in Excel and assign internally.

 - R = Responsible – The entity who performs the action/task

 - A = Accountable – The entity who is held accountable that the action/task is completed

 - C = Consulted – The entity who is consulted before performing the action/task